ashupp/SFX-100-Timerfix/README.md

 This fix is based on the research and proof of concept by SimFeedBack community member Dsl71, Saxxon and many others.
+The issue in combination with SFX-100 was detected by Pimpi84 - thank you.

 **Please support this great project. ** https://opensfx.com